adequatica/adequatica.github.io/_posts/2024-12-08-one-technique-for-fixing-preventing-flaky-tests.md

 await expect(page.getByTestId("a-new-entity")).toBeVisible();
 ```

-In the second step, the test occasionally fails because sometimes the autotest framework (Playwright) successfully clicks on [Add geobar].
+In the second step, the test occasionally fails because sometimes the autotest framework ([Playwright](https://playwright.dev/)) successfully clicks on [Add geobar].
 Still, sometimes, the click misses or does not trigger any action.

-The root problem of that flaky step is that when the user/autotest framework clicks on [Open smth] button, the popover with the [Add geobar] button **_opens with smooth animation_**.
+The root problem of that flaky step is that when the user/autotest framework ([Playwright](https://playwright.dev/)) clicks on [Open smth] button, the popover with the [Add geobar] button **_opens with smooth animation_**.
 At the moment of the appearance of the [Add geobar] button, most of the test frameworks have already considered the [Add geobar] button to be [actionable](https://playwright.dev/docs/actionability) and have tried to click on it.
 Sometimes they succeed, and sometimes they do not.

 ![Fig. 1.](/assets/2024-12-08/01.jpg)